lammps/lammps/doc/src/pair_sw.rst

 .. code-block:: LAMMPS

+   pair_style sw
    pair_coeff * * SiC.sw Si Si Si C

 The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
-The first three Si arguments map LAMMPS atom types 1,2,3 to the Si element in the SW file.
+The first three Si arguments map LAMMPS atom types 1, 2, and 3 to the Si element in the SW file.
 The final C argument maps LAMMPS atom type 4 to the C element in the SW file.
-If a mapping value is specified as NULL, the mapping is not performed.
-This can be used when a *sw* potential is used as part of the *hybrid* pair style.
+If an argument value is specified as NULL, the mapping is not performed.
+This can be used when an *sw* potential is used as part of the *hybrid* pair style.
 The NULL values are placeholders for atom types that will be used with other potentials.

 .. note::

-   When the *skip_threebody on* keyword is used, multiple pair_coeff commands may be used to specific the pairs of atoms which don't require three-body term.
+   When the *threebody off* keyword is used, multiple pair_coeff commands may be used to specific the pairs of atoms which don't require three-body term.
    In these cases, the first 2 arguments are not required to be \* \*.